nosilver4u/ewww-image-optimizer/readme.txt

 = Can I lower the compression setting for JPGs to save more space? =

-The lossy JPG optimization using the API will determine the ideal quality setting and give you the best results, but you can also adjust the default quality for conversion and resizing.
-More information: https://docs.ewww.io/article/12-jpq-quality-and-wordpress
+Our premium compression can determine the ideal quality setting and give you the best results, but you may also adjust the default quality for conversion and resizing.
+[Read more...](https://docs.ewww.io/article/12-jpq-quality-and-wordpress)

 = The bulk optimizer doesn't seem to be working, what can I do? =